avrvenkatesa/pathfinder-phase1a-mvp/acceptance-tests/AT-001-enhanced-contact-form.md

 ## Acceptance Criteria
 - [ ] Enhanced contact form opens with tabbed interface
+- [ ] Required fields show red asterisk (*) visual indicator
+- [ ] Skills and Workflow tabs show contextual content based on contact type:
+  - [ ] Person: Full functionality with all fields available
+  - [ ] Company/Division: Informative messages explaining why tabs aren't applicable
-- [ ] All new workflow fields are present and functional
+- [ ] All new workflow fields are present and functional (for Person type)
 - [ ] Field validation works for all input types
 - [ ] Data saves successfully to database with enhanced schema
-- [ ] Languages can be added and removed dynamically
+- [ ] Languages can be added and removed dynamically (for Person type)
 - [ ] Numeric fields (maxConcurrentTasks, costPerHour, currentWorkload) validate ranges
 - [ ] Success feedback is provided to user
 - [ ] No JavaScript errors in console